 Early Symptoms – The Way to Detect Pregnancy by Yourself

-Throughout , females go through a lot of changes, both physically and emotionally.
+Throughout pregnancy, females go through a lot of , both physically and emotionally.
 These changes are largely due to the drastic hormonal changes that take place in a woman’s body during pregnancy.
 These hormone changes are necessary for the of the baby.
-Most women tend to experience some common during the early stages of pregnancy, such as fatigue, nausea, and breast tenderness.
+Most women tend to experience some common symptoms during the early of pregnancy, such as fatigue, nausea, and breast tenderness.

 Implantation bleeding, also known as genital spotting, is a common symptom of pregnancy that occurs when the fertilized egg cell attaches to the womb surfaces.
 With the following techniques, you will be able to distinguish implantation bleeding from regular vaginal bleeding.